-The strategy aims to achieve a GHG emissions intensity (Scope 1, 2 and 3) on the portfolio that is at least one third lower than a capitalisation-weighted global developed markets equity portfolio.
+The strategy aims to achieve a reduced GHG emissions intensity (Scope 1, 2 and 3).

 How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?